dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/about-connections.md

 Rolling out account-level connections will not require any interruption of service in your current usage (IDE, CLI, jobs, etc.).

-:::info Why am I asked to configure a developmenent environment?
+:::info Why am I prompted to configure a development environment?
 If your project did not previously have a development environment, you may be redirected to the project setup page.
-Don't worry, your project is still intact.
-Choose a connection for your new development environment and you'll be able to view all your environments again.
+Your project is still intact.
+Choose a connection for your new development environment, and you can view all your environments again.
 :::

 However, to fully utilize the value of account-level connections, you may have to rethink how you assign and use connections across projects and environments.